skasch/ff9-perfect-save/excalibur-2-perfect-game-guide.md

 | **Path C** | 14:45 | 32:08 |
 | **Combined** | 39:45 | 7:08 |

 So basically, if you're not playing **Path C** or **Combined**, then you can relax and just consider the target times a very fuzzy rule of thumb.
 If you're playing **Path C**, then you shouldn't have too many problems either, but be aware that 30 minutes can be used up very quickly if you're not careful.
-If playing **Combined**, don't use your buffer unless you absolutely have to, and try to keep it as long as possible - 7 minutes really won't get you that far.
+If playing **Combined**, don't use your buffer unless you absolutely have to, and try to keep it as long as possible &ndash; 7 minutes really won't get you that far.

 # Using this guide

-There are a few things you should keep in mind throughout the challenge and which aren't pointed out again and again in the walkthrough - as follows:
+There are a few things you should keep in mind throughout the challenge and which aren't pointed out again and again in the walkthrough &ndash; as follows:

 ## Skip all dialogues!

-Skip **all** dialogues by alternately mashing the X and *square* buttons.
+Skip **all** dialogues by alternately mashing the **X** and **square** buttons.
 Using both buttons significantly increases the speed of running through text as opposed to using only one.
 Just try to start with the X button when speaking to NPCs so that you don't initiate a card battle, and read through the text normally on practice runs to acquaint yourself with the timing of important prompts asking for a decision.

 ## Skip all ATEs!